About Corey Chang

 -Gottfried Wilhelm von Leibniz

 Corey Chang (born 1996) began his musical training began at age 5 at the Neighborhood Music School, where his teachers included Mary Bloom and Rex Cadwallader for piano, and Jesse Hameen II and Nick Forte for percussion.
-He began composing when he was thirteen, and in 2014, he attended the Bard College-Conservatory of Music, where he earned a double degree in Composition and Mathematics.
+He began composing when he was thirteen, and he attended the Bard College-Conservatory of Music, where he earned a double degree in Composition and Mathematics in 2019.
 While there, he took private lessons with Joan Tower and George Tsontakis and was the holder of the Joan Tower Composition Scholarship.
-In fall 2019, he will pursue a Master’s Degree in Composition at the Juilliard School of Music studying with Robert Beaser.
+He is currently pursuing a Master’s Degree in Composition at the Juilliard School of Music, studying under the tutelage of Robert Beaser, where he is a Blueprint Fellow and a Morse Teaching Fellow.

 Corey has attended various summer composition programs, including Westminster Choir College’s Summer Composition Program, Oberlin’s Summer Composition Program, the Golden Key International Summer Composition Festival, The UPBEAT International Summer Composition Festival, The Curtis Institute Young Artist Summer Program, New Music on the Point, The Atlantic Music Festival, The Mostly Modern Festival, The Brevard Music Festival and The Bowdoin Music Festival.
 He has had pieces performed by the New Haven Symphony Orchestra, the Da Capo Chamber Players, faculty of Curtis’ Young Artist Summer Program, the Euclid String Quartet and students of the Bard College-Conservatory and The Orchestra Now.